 Now that you know what you will spend in retirement, the next question is where will the money come from?
 Your income in retirement will come from two places, income and capital:

-This is money paid into your bank account every month.
-It will include savings interest, dividends, State Pension, rental income and any final salary pensions.
+Your retirement income is the money paid into your bank account every month.
+It will include savings interest, dividends, State Pensions, rental income and any final salary pensions.

 If you’re unsure how much State Pension you will receive, you can get an estimate of your State Pension online.

 Bear in mind that different incomes will start at different times.
 If you’re looking to retire at 60, your State Pension may not be paid until 66 (or 67).
 Likewise, any final salary pensions may not be payable until 65.
 This is where the retirement timeline discussed above becomes helpful.

 This is money that you have saved up.
 It will include savings, investments and pensions.
 You can withdraw some of your capital each month/year to top up your retirement income.

 But you need to be careful.
 If you withdraw too much, you risk running out of money.
 If you’re looking to retire at 60, in most cases you can withdraw around 4% of your capital each year.
 If you withdraw more than this, then you may find that you run out too soon.